knowledgecode/date-and-time/docs/api/format.md

 ### plugins

-**Type**: `FormatterPlugin[]`
+**Type**: `(FormatterPluginObject | FormatterPlugin)[]`
 **Default**: `undefined`

 Enables additional format tokens provided by plugins.
 Plugins extend the formatter with special tokens that are not included in the core library.
+Each entry may also be a plain object literal typed as `FormatterPluginObject`, which rejects keys that collide with built-in tokens at compile time; see the [Plugins](../plugins) guide for details.

 ```typescript
 import { format } from 'date-and-time';